How to maintain image quality when posting on Facebook

 Table of Contents

-So what can you do in order to maintain image quality of your uploaded pictures.
+So what can you do in order to maintain the image quality of your uploaded pictures?
 You can start from the following practices while clicking pictures in order to make sure that they remain awesome on Facebook.

 An image that’s clicked good, stays good.
 But if your image is already blurry or with distorted focus then no amount of editing can improve or maintain the image quality when uploading on Facebook.

 Always shoot sharp to get sharp.
-This implies that a sharp image starts its journey from the photographers’s hands itself.
+This implies that a sharp image starts its journey from the photographer’s hands.

 The following tips are to be kept in mind while clicking pictures in order to maintain final image clarity:

 1.)
-Always take initial image in RAW format.
+Always take the initial image in RAW format.

 2.)
 Choose a low ISO setting when shooting in low light.

 Make sure you use a tripod.
-For shots taken bare handed make sure that you have a proper shutter speed which you can carry of with ease without shaking your hands and it should not be less than the longest focal length of the lens of the camera.
+For shots taken barehanded make sure that you have a proper shutter speed that you can carry off with ease without shaking your hands and it should not be less than the longest focal length of the lens of the camera.

 4.)
-Don’t use sharpening effect until the very end.
+Don’t use the sharpening effect until the very end.

 5.)
 Save the picture at the end as a TIFF file with all the layers unflattened.